Do heat pumps work in older homes in the UK?

 Older home by build era (common UK shorthand)

-A simple way to talk about “older” is by construction era.
-A common set of age bands used in housing stats is: pre-1919, 1919–1944, 1945–1964, 1965–1980, and post-1980.
-Source: English Housing Survey – Stock profile (Chapter 1)
+One clear way to describe age is by build era.
+A set of age bands commonly used in housing statistics is: pre-1919, 1919 to 1944, 1945 to 1964, 1965 to 1980, and post-1980.
+Source: English Housing Survey (stock profile, Chapter 1)

 What changes on cold days (and why people worry)